MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 1. In the Configuration Manager console, click **Monitoring**.
 2. In the **Monitoring** workspace, click **Script Status**.
 3. In the **Script Status** list, you view the results for each script you ran on client devices.
 A script exit code of **0** generally indicates that the script ran successfully.
-    - Beginning in Configuration Manager 1802, script output is truncated to 4 KB.
-Monitoring shows the output as **SMS_ScriptsExecution** when truncated. <!--510013-->
+    - Beginning in Configuration Manager 1802, script output is truncated to 4 KB to allow for better display experience.  <!--510013-->
       ![Script monitor - Truncated Script](./media/run-scripts/Script-monitoring-truncated.png)

 ## Script Output

-Staring in Configuration Manager version 1802, script output returns using JSON formatting.
+- Starting in Configuration Manager version 1802, script output returns using JSON formatting.
 This format consistently returns a readable script output.
-There are a few limitations to this change.
-- Scripts that fail to run may not get output returned. <!--507179-->
+- Scripts that get an unknown result, or those where the client was offline, won't show in the charts or data set. <!--507179-->
-- Avoid returning large script output since it is truncated to 4 KB <!--508488-->
+- Avoid returning large script output since it is truncated to 4 KB. <!--508488-->
-- Some functionality with script output formatting is not available when running Configuration Manager version 1802 or later with a down-level client. <!--508487-->
+- Some functionality with script output formatting is not available when running Configuration Manager version 1802 or later with a down-level version of the client. <!--508487-->
 - Convert an enum object to a string value in scripts so they are properly displayed in JSON formatting. <!--508377-->
    ![Convert enum object to a sting value](./media/run-scripts/enum-tostring-JSON.png)